LGBTQ+ Guide to St. Petersburg

 Some gay men visit the parks surrounding the Kazan Cathedral.
 The park is popular among tourists and students.

 Location: 59.935023, 30.324918

 Sosnovka is a large forest-like park located in the Northern part of the city.
-The park is beautiful and definitely worth a visit, even if you are not looking for direct action.
+The park is beautiful and definitely worth a visit.
 The place is friendly and calm during the day, but it can get a bit dodgy after dark.
-Most action can be found around the Izmailovsky area in the south-west side of the park.
+Some people can be found around the Izmailovsky area in the south-west side of the park.
 Be careful and preferably bring a friend.

 Location: 60.014475, 30.347389